This post may contain affiliate links. Please see our disclosure policy.

 Arrabbiata Sauce – In direct translation, the name means “Angry” in Italian, and it’s a traditional fiery tomato sauce that brings both heat and complex flavor to the pasta.
 It’s made with pepperoncini, red pepper flakes, and paprika, giving it plenty of well-rounded pepper flavor.
 (From Foolproof Preserving by America’s Test Kitchen)

 Vodka Sauce Base – Usually, vodka sauce includes tomatoes and onions, along with minimal seasoning (just basil and black pepper), but then adds in a good bit of vodka.
 Finished with cream, the sauce is a traditional Italian pasta sauce with a unique flavor.
 This vodka sauce canning recipe includes everything but the cream, which is stirred in when the sauce is heated and served.
-(From the Ball All New Book of Canning, pg.
+(From The All New Ball Book of Canning and Preserving, pg.
 207)

 Roasted Eggplant and Pepper Puttanesca Sauce – This one’s a really unique pasta sauce that includes a lot of roasted eggplant and red pepper, as well as red wine, capers, olives, and anchovy.
-Ball canning tested this one for water bath canning, and it works even with the anchovies because it includes so much red wine and balsamic vinegar that it basically pickles them.
-Somehow though, it doesn’t taste too acidic, probably because the eggplant/pepper mix works out really well with acidity.
-(From the Ball All New Book of Canning, pg.
+Ball Canning tested this one for water bath canning, and it works even with the anchovies because it includes so much red wine and balsamic vinegar that it basically pickles them.
+Somehow though, it doesn’t taste too acidic, probably because the eggplant and pepper mix works out really well with the acidity.
+(From The All New Ball Book of Canning and Preserving, pg.
 181)

-Pasta Sauce with Mushrooms & Red Peppers – This one’s actually called “Cacciatore Simmer Sauce,” but in reality, it doubles as simple roasted tomato sauce with mushrooms and red pepper that’s safe for a water bath canning.
+Pasta Sauce with Mushrooms & Red Peppers – This one’s actually called “Cacciatore Simmer Sauce,” but in reality, it doubles as a simple roasted tomato sauce with mushrooms and red pepper that’s safe for water bath canning.
 If you want to use it as an actual cacciatore, you just slow-cook or simmer chicken in the sauce until done.
-Or, use it as I do, for a really flavorful water bath canning pasta sauce recipe.
-(From the Ball All New Book of Canning, pg.
+Or, use it as I do, for a really flavorful water bath canning pasta sauce.
+(From The All New Ball Book of Canning and Preserving, pg.
 187)

-Minnesota Mix – Though this one is technically tomato cooking sauce with peppers, onion, and celery, it’s very similar to pasta sauces and works well as one.
+Minnesota Mix – Though this one is technically a tomato cooking sauce with peppers, onion, and celery, it’s very similar to pasta sauces and works well as one.
 It doesn’t have any seasoning, just tomatoes and veggies, but you’re welcome to add dry seasonings to pasta sauces.
-(From the Minnesota University Extension)
+(From the University of Minnesota Extension)

-Mild Creole Pasta Sauce with Green Peppers – Yet another version of creole sauce that works well on pasta, this one includes a bit of Worcestershire for a bit of umami flavor, as well as green peppers (which can be substituted for any type of pepper you like, or skipped).
+Mild Creole Pasta Sauce with Green Peppers – Yet another version of creole sauce that works well on pasta, this one includes a bit of Worcestershire for some umami flavor, as well as green peppers (which can be substituted for any type of pepper you like, or skipped).
 Skip the hot sauce and cayenne for a milder sauce that’s more appropriate to pasta, but otherwise, the other seasonings are pretty well aligned with traditional pasta sauce.
-(The Ball Complete Book of Preserving, pg 365)
+(Ball Complete Book of Home Preserving, pg 365)

 Pasta Sauce Recipes for Pressure Canning